Colorado Potato Beetle, Management

 In summary: If adults are the predominant stage, the following neonicotinoids are labeled but should not be used if an at planting neonicotinoid was applied: Actara, Assail, Leverage, Provado (imidacloprid), or Venom.
 These materials should provide control as long as beetles are not resistant to this class of chemistry.
 Once eggs hatch and larvae are present, the previous materials as well as Avaunt + PBO, Agri-mek (abamectin), Coragen, cryolite, Radiant, Rimon, or Spintor have provided control.

--R Hazzard; (sources include: D Ferro (UMass Amherst), J. Mishanec (NYS), J Boucher (CT), J. Whalen (DE), T. Kuhar(VA), G. Ghidhu (NJ), New England Vegetable Management Guide, Ohio Vegetable Production Guide)
+Sources: D Ferro (UMass Amherst), J. Mishanec (NYS), J Boucher (CT), J. Whalen (DE), T. Kuhar(VA), G. Ghidhu (NJ), New England Vegetable Management Guide, Ohio Vegetable Production Guide)

 The Center for Agriculture, Food and the Environment and UMass Extension are equal opportunity providers and employers, United States Department of Agriculture cooperating.
 Contact your local Extension office for information on disability accommodations.
 Contact the State Center Director’s Office if you have concerns related to discrimination, 413-545-4800 or see ag.umass.edu/civil-rights-information.